vivek8031/vivek8031/README.md

 - Create immersive data visualizations to provide actionable insights 📈

 ## 📫 How to reach me
-You can reach me at [vivekreddychithari@gmail.com].
+You can reach me at vivekreddychithari@gmail.com.
 I'm always open to interesting conversations and collaboration.

 ## 📚 What I'm currently learning
-Currently, I'm learning about [Deep Learning, Natural Language Processing and LLMs]
+Currently, I'm learning about Deep Learning, Natural Language Processing and LLMs

 Feel free to have a look at my work and let's get in touch!